raygj/consul-content/docker/readme.md

 reload the container you started in Step 4 to read the new Consul configuration file you just wrote:

-`sudo docker exec fox consul reload`
+`sudo docker exec fishstick consul reload`

 ## validate service was registered